Woman Donates her Kidney to a Stranger after Hearing God's Voice

 “I wasn’t worried, even when I went on dialysis.
 I said ‘God, you’re in charge, it’s whatever you want.’”
 Erwin said.

 Doctors tested Wilburn and they received the news that she was, miraculously, a match.
 Still, she wondered why the Lord was calling her to give her kidney to a man in his 60’s when there are 95,000 people nationwide, many younger, waiting for transplants.
 During a conversation, Erwin shared with Shannon that he had a strong and purposeful reason to live, telling her ‘I want to be around to watch my seven grandkids come to know and love the Lord,’.

 On December 21, 2017, Wilburn and Erwin squeezed hands before they were rolled into their operating rooms at St. John Medical Center.
 The operations were a success.
 Today, Wilburn is back at work helping families across Oklahoma save and make money through Just Between Friends consignment events.
-Walt is enjoying retirement, his grandchildren and getting ready to celebrate his 67th birthday on April 6th.
+Walt is enjoying retirement, his grandchildren and celebrated his 67th birthday on April 6th.